 The position of MASTER BEDROOM as per VASTU:

-The location of the Master Bedroom should be located on the South West part of your home.
+The location of the Master Bedroom should be located in the southwest part of your home.
 This gives strength and stability to the people using the room.
-Calming and soothing shades of colours should be chosen for the master bedroom.
-Often pink is the choice which represents love, joy and happiness.
+Calming and soothing shades of colors should be chosen for the master bedroom.
+Often pink is the choice which represents love, joy, and happiness.